kalekundert/cookiecutter_python/README.rst

 Not Exactly What You Want?
 ==========================
 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
-Or create your own; it doesn't strictly have to be a fork.
+Or just create your own; it doesn't strictly have to be a fork.
 It's up to you whether or not to rename your fork/own version.
 Do whatever you think sounds good.
 I'll also accept pull requests if they're small, atomic, and if they make my own development experience better.

 .. _Travis-CI: http://travis-ci.org/